 Paste the text using Edit - Paste or Edit - Paste special.

 Using Paste special, you can choose the text format to be pasted.
 Depending on formats, you can copy different text attributes.

-Click the page or slide into which you want to import the text.
+Click the page or slide where you want to import the text.

 Choose Insert - File.

 Select a text file (*.txt) or an HTML file and click Insert.
-The Insert Text dialogue box opens.
+The Insert Text dialog opens.
 Click OK to insert the text.